Nine of America’s Largest Urban Farms

 4. Ohio City Farm (Cleveland, Ohio – 6 Acres)

 A collaborative effort, Ohio City Farm is compromised of six acres of fertile land with five organizations sponsoring five different projects.
 Working cooperatively, the farm produces food for its weekly farm stand that takes place at Cleveland’s Riverview site providing fresh food access to urban residents and city workers.
 The farm also provides several area restaurants with produce such as beets, garlic, peppers, leafy greens and tomatoes.
 Part of the City Farm team is the organization Refugee Response.
 They help refugees farm the land, maintaining their own farming traditions while sharing their cultural produce with their new neighbors.
 Cultivating 150 types of vegetables annually, Ohio City Farm is growing economically and expanding its tenancies as it becomes a permanent part of the cityscape.

 5. Rainier Beach Urban Farm (Seattle, Washington – 8 Acres)

-A joint endeavor between the city’s parks department, Seattle’s Tilth and the Friends of Rainier Beach Urban Farm and Wetlands, Rainier Beach Urban Farm was founded in 2010 as Seattle’s first private farm on public land.
+A joint endeavor between the city’s parks department, Tilth Alliance and the Friends of Rainier Beach Urban Farm and Wetlands, Rainier Beach Urban Farm was founded in 2010 as Seattle’s first private farm on public land.
 Besides growing fruit and produce for area residents in greenhouses and ground plots, the folks at Rainier Urban Farm work to restore the wetlands habitat that just happens to run right through the center of the farm’s property.
 2017 sees new programming facilities and access improvement to the farm and wetlands as the partners work together to use Seattle’s larger urban farm as a hub for sustainable education.

 6. Real Food Farm (Baltimore, Maryland – 8 Acres)